 Some signs of respiratory distress in newborns include:

-- Loud breathing: Babies struggling to breathe may grunt, wheeze, or squeak.
+- Unexpected sounds during breathing: Babies struggling to breathe may grunt, wheeze, or squeak.

-- Nostril flaring: The baby may flare their nostrils to try to take in more air.
+- Nostril flaring: The baby may flare its nostrils to try to take in more air.

-- Retracting: This involves sucking in the chest, either between the ribs, below the breastbone, or above the collarbones.
+- Retraction: This involves sucking in the chest, either between the ribs, below the breastbone, or above the collarbones.
 Retraction indicates that the baby is breathing harder to get more oxygen.

 - Color changes: Babies experiencing severe oxygen deprivation may change color.
-Their skin may be pale or white, and their lips, tongue, fingers, or nail beds may turn white or blue.
+Their skin may be pale, and their lips, tongue, fingers, or nail beds may turn white or blue.

 - irregular breathing that lasts longer than a few minutes